atpaino/atpaino.github.io/_posts/2017-01-03-deep-text-correcter.md

 Unfortunately, I am not aware of any publicly available dataset of (mostly) grammatically correct English.
 A close proxy could be comments in a "higher quality" online forum, such as Hacker News or certain subreddits.
 I may try this next.

+Given a larger dataset, I would also like to try to introduce many different kinds of errors into the training samples.
+The perturbations used thus far are limited to fairly simple grammatical mistakes; it would be very interesting to see if the model could learn to correct somewhat more subtle mistakes, such as subject-verb agreement.

 On the application front, I could see this system eventually being accessible via a "correction" API that could be leveraged in a variety of messaging applications.